 Imagine you showed up to the park, and found some folks playing an unfamiliar game.
-It looks fun and you would like to join them, but you don’t know the rules of the game they’re playing or even the language in which the rules are expressed.
-How, then, can you participate?
+Even though you don’t know the rules of the game they’re playing (or even the language in which the rules are expressed), you have no choice but to join the game.
+How, then, can you participate meaningfully?

-Unfortunately, many people today find Finance and/or Math confusing (as a result of how these subjects are approached in traditional schooling).
+Unfortunately, many people find personal Finance and/or basic Math confusing (as a result of how these subjects are approached in traditional schools).
 Even those who are formally trained in Math lack sufficient training in Finance, and don’t really seem to be able to translate their knowledge to the domain of personal Finance (and vice versa).
-As a result, it’s not uncommon to see even highly qualified professionals making very high incomes still ending up bankrupt today!
-Consequently, mastery over one’s own personal Finances is a very rare skill, even among professionals.
+As a result, it’s not uncommon to see highly qualified professionals making very high incomes still ending up with not very much to show (monetarily speaking) to their names for all their years of hard work.
+Consequently, mastery over one’s own personal Finances is a very rare skill, even among the pros.

-In our Play Studio, we’ll learn how one can master the personal Finance game using nothing more than basic Math, and conversely, develop fluency in basic Math using examples from personal Finance.
+In our Play Studio, we’ll learn how you can master the personal Finance game using nothing more than basic Math, and conversely, develop fluency in basic Math using personal Finance.